-No. EAC Condition Implementation Status Compliance Status Description EAC 45 The EAC Holder must assist the Northern Lights College to adjust to potential increased need resulting from the influx of the Project workforce by providing information annually during construction to identify the number of worker hires.
-Ongoing In Compliance Site C Contractors are contractually required to report on their work force monthly.
-BC Hydro has provided this information in "The Summary of the Site C Workforce - Annual report (Total worker, Temporary Foreign Workers and Difficult to Hire Positions)" that was provided to the Northern Lights College and School District 59 and 60 on July 27th, 2018.
-The next report will be issued in July 2019.
-EAC 46 The EAC Holder must develop a Waste Management Plan.
-Completed In Compliance The Waste Management Plan is described in Section 4.16 of the CEMP for the Project.
-EAC 46 The Waste Management Plan must be developed by a QEP.
-Completed In Compliance The Waste Management Plan is described in Section 4.16 of the CEMP.
+No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 46 The Waste Management Plan must be developed by a QEP.
+Complete In Compliance The Waste Management Plan is described in Section 4.16 of the CEMP.
 Section 6.0 of the CEMP lists the QPs who prepared the plan.
-EAC 46 The Waste Management Plan must include at least the following: Identify waste management strategies to manage effects on landfills in the region.
+EAC 46 The Waste Management Plan must include at least the following: · Identify waste management strategies to manage effects on landfills in the region.
 Ongoing In Compliance Section 4.16 of the CEMP requires that Contractor EPPs address this requirement.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 EAC 46 Develop methods for disposal of project-related waste.
 Ongoing In Compliance Section 4.16 of the CEMP requires that Contractor EPPs address this requirement.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 EAC 46 Ensure capacity of local landfills to meet disposal requirements of the Project construction activities Ongoing In Compliance BC Hydro has been in communications with local landfills about operations.
 Landfill operators have not to date expressed concerns about waste streams from the Project negatively affecting landfill capacity.
 EAC 46 Establish resources and funding arrangements to address any potential shortfall in existing landfill capacity.
 Ongoing In Compliance Operators of the Regional District Landfill have not expressed concern over landfill capacity resulting from increased waste flows from the Site C Project.
-EAC 46 · Identify other waste management options through consultation with the Peace River Regional District/municipal agencies responsible for management of solid waste in the area.
-In Compliance All contractors onsite manage a waste stream that is segregated as per the available waste programs in the area.
+EAC 46 Identify other waste management options through consultation with the Peace River Regional District/municipal agencies responsible for management of solid waste in the area.
+Ongoing In Compliance All contractors onsite manage a waste stream that is segregated as per the available waste programs in the area.
 BC Hydro consulted with Peace River Regional District in 2018 and did not identify any additional waste management practices that BC Hydro needs to pursue.
 EAC 46 The EAC Holder must provide the Waste Management Plan to the MOE, Peace River Regional District, City of Fort St. John and the District of Hudson's Hope for review a minimum of 90 days prior to the commencement of construction activities.
-Completed In Compliance The Waste Management Plan is described in Section 4.16 of the CEMP for the Project.
+Complete In Compliance The Waste Management Plan is described in Section 4.16 of the CEMP for the Project.
 The Draft CEMP was submitted to regulatory agencies, governments, and Indigenous groups on October 17, 2014